 Notes

-• To Store: Keep leftover sauce in an airtight container in the refrigerator for up to 2 weeks.
+• Storage: Keep leftover sauce in an airtight container in the refrigerator for up to 2 weeks.
+Freezing mayonnaise tends to cause separation, freezing is not recommended.

 Nutrition